The Decision: Should I Attend PSP or a Regionally Accredited Graduate Program?

 Why has PSP not sought accreditation in recent years?

 Regional accreditation agencies were established in the United States in part to separate out fly-by-night and mail order “diploma-mill” schools from schools with serious intent and well-trained faculty.
-The key was to provide a standard so that if a student attended a school and transferred to another school, the receiving institution could trust that the transferred individual had received the standard education.
+The key was to provide a standard so that if one attended a school and transferred to another school, the receiving institution could trust that the transferred individual had received the standard education.
 PSP agrees with these definitions and has always had the highest level of academic and educational standards, and quality that matches or exceeds any graduate school of psychology in the United States of America.

 What is APA approval?

-The prospective doctoral student in psychology is urged to compare and contrast graduate programs in psychology.
-If one hopes to have a career of service with the Federal government as a psychologist, or to teach or do research at a major university, then one would do well to attend an APA-approved school.
-Yet, most such graduate schools cost three times as much as a doctoral education at the Professional School of Psychology.
-Note that the APA does not approve masters programs in psychology.
-If you are unsure whether you intend to stay and practice in California, you may want to pursue your education at a regionally accredited graduate school.
-We have achieved reciprocity for our graduates in several states — leaders in these state realizing that a graduate school might have good reasons for not participating in regional accreditation, but nonetheless has a high quality educational product.
+As a prospective student you are urged to compare and contrast graduate programs in psychology.
+If one hopes to have a career of service with the Federal government as a psychologist, or to teach or do research at a major university, then one would do well to attend an APA-approved school in the United States.
+Most such graduate schools, however, cost three times as much as a degree program at PSP.
+If you intend to establish a clinical practice outside California (in another state or another country), then you may want to pursue your education at a graduate school in the United States that is currently accredited.